Dusty211/import-export-backend/README.md

 [Import/Export (Front End)](https://github.com/Dusty211/import-export-frontend)

 ## Import/Export (Back End)
+This is the Rails back end API for the Import/Export game.
+The API provides a user specific experience by using JWT tokens and OAuth.
+It also provides the database integration that saves all of the game files and persists the game state as the user plays.

 ## Features
 - Fully persistent game files automatically save your progress as you play